Note: World Bank Group staff are encouraged to review internal resources for additional information specific to Bank staff:

 - Please contact your primary care physician to get guidance on what to do and follow local public health authority guidance.

-- If you need to go out in public (e.g. to a medical appointment) wear a surgical face mask to prevent infection of others.
+- If you need to go out in public (e.g. to a medical appointment) wear a medical mask to prevent infection of others.

 If you do not have a primary care physician – refer to the two posted FAQs: